 Individuals are prohibited from tampering with any fire alarm mechanism or fire extinguisher, sign and designation of the overall fire alarm system in the building.
 Items must not be hung from sprinkler pipes or fixtures.
 Smoke detectors must not be covered or disabled.
 Candles and incense are prohibited and will be confiscated immediately and without warning.
 Halogen lights, candle warmers, lava lamps, or other devices that impose a fire hazard warning are not allowed.
 No live Christmas trees may have lights displayed upon them (with the exception of the University having one outside in a designated area).

-Security Services or Residential Life staff must be notified immediately of any possible faulty smoke detectors.
+Public Safety staff must be notified immediately of any possible faulty smoke detectors.

 Everyone is required to evacuate the building if a fire alarm sounds.
 Staff may have to enter rooms to ensure evacuation.
 Students and others cannot re-enter a building until permitted by appropriate staff.